Soichi Sakamoto: Hawaii Swim Club

 In 1946 he started the Hawaii Swim Club in the greater Honolulu area on the island of Oahu, Northeast of the Island of Maui where he was born and worked as a school teacher.
 Sakamoto's work days could be grueling, often staying til midnight at the pool after ending his school day teaching around 2:30.
 He coached the club through 1981, when his wife became ill and he decided to spend time caring for her.
 It was the club to which he was most dedicated and which he coached for the longest period.
 He continued coaching the Hawaii Swim Club until the age of 75, when he retired from coaching.
 By 1958, his Hawaii teams included 14 national AAU titleists.
 Sakamoto qualified to take twelve teams to the national championships and captured six national AAU team championships.
 The Hawaii Swim Club still exists, with pool locations in the greater Honolulu area, and continues to host the annual Soichi Sakamoto Invitational swim tournament which began around 1976.

 Among numerous championships, as previously mentioned, his women's team with the Hawaii Swim Club won the National Women's AAU Outdoor team championship in August, 1949 in San Antonio, Texas.
 Individual honors went to future Olympic swimmers Eveleyn Kawamoto who won national titles in breaststroke and IM, and Thelma Kalama, who took titles in the 110 and 440 yard freestyle.

 University of Hawaii

-He was the swimming coach at the University of Hawaii in Honolulu from 1946 to 1961, where he also coached diving, and during this period served as an assistant coach for the US Olympic Swim Team from 1952 to 1956.
+He was the swimming coach at the University of Hawaiʻi at Mānoa in Honolulu from 1946 to 1961, where he also coached diving, and during this period served as an assistant coach for the US Olympic Swim Team from 1952 to 1956.
 Beginning with the 1948 Summer Olympics, Sakamoto achieved his goal; a number of his pupils not only competed in the Olympics, they were medalists.
 Sakamoto stayed on at the University of Hawaii as an Associate Professor in the Physical Education Department through 1971.

 Sakamoto was known to carefully examine the stroke of each of his swimmers individually and build on their strengths, while eliminating any flaws or inefficiencies.
 What might work for one swimmer, would not work for another.
 Meticulous in planning detailed strategy, he carefully timed each swimmer's strokes per minute to determine the cadence required to win a particular event.